TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.13.md

 ---

-and led him to Annas first; for he was father in law to Caiaphas, who was high priest that year.
+and led him to Annas first, for he was father-in-law to Caiaphas, who was high priest that year.